ashneg/competitive_coding/codechef/c++/CHFIDEAL/README.md

 First, you need to help Chef pick a door (let's denote it by X ).
 Then, the host opens a different door (let's denote it by Y) such that there is a goat behind this door, and asks Chef to pick an arbitrary door again (let's denote it by Z).
 You need to help Chef pick door Z too.
-You should do it in such a way that the probability of a car being behind door Z
+You should do it in such a way that the probability of a car being behind door Z is maximised.

-is maximised.
 If there are multiple optimal possible ways to pick doors for Chef, you may choose any one.
-Interaction

-    First, you should print a line containing a single integer X
+Interaction.
+First, you should print a line containing a single integer X(1≤X≤3).

-(1≤X≤3
-).
-Then, you should read a line containing a single integer Y .
+Then, you should read a line containing a single integer Y.
-Finally, you should print a line containing a single integer Z (1≤Z≤3
+Finally, you should print a line containing a single integer Z (1≤Z≤3).

-    ).

 Don't forget to flush the output after printing each line!
 Constraints

     1≤Y≤3

     X≠Y

 Subtasks